Open Bible Data Home About News OET Key

 אִ֣ם לַבִּינָ֣ה תִקְרָ֑א לַ֝תְּבוּנָ֗ה תִּתֵּ֥ן קוֹלֶֽךָ

-if for_the,insight call_out for_the,understanding lift voice,your
+if to,discernment call_out to,understanding lift voice_of,your

 These two phrases mean similar things.
 The author is using repetition to emphasize the idea that the phrases express.
 If it would be helpful to your readers, you could combine the phrases and express the emphasis in another way.
-Alternate translation: “if for perceptive understanding you lift up your voice to call out”
+Alternate translation: “if for insightful understanding you lift up your voice to call out”

 Note 2 topic: figures-of-speech / personification